skip to main content

 Fiber has symmetrical speeds because it has a much larger capacity to deliver data compared to other internet types.

 Fiber provides a connection using bundled strands of fiber-optic cable.
-Photon signals bounce through the cables at the speed of light (or at least something close), carrying vast amounts of data and avoiding the electromagnetic interference that’s common with the copper wiring of cable and DSL internet.
+Photon signals bounce through the cables at the speed of light (or at least something close), carrying vast amounts of data.
+Fiber-optic cable is often newer than the copper wiring of cable and DSL internet, and it isn’t susceptible to electromagnetic interference, adding to its capabilities.

 Fiber is the only type of internet that gives you symmetrical speeds right now.
 Cable internet may catch up in a few years as tech standards evolve, but right now, fiber is really the way to go.